NepuShiro/RedirectLog/README.md

 #### For Enabling TimeStamps and/or FPS

-This will be in the Config in "GameDir"/BepInEx/config/org.Nep.RedirectLog.cfg
+This will be in the Config `/Resonite/BepInEx/config/org.Nep.RedirectLog.cfg`

 ```
 [General]